2.1. Build a Demo ParallelCluster#

 2.1.3.
 Create a Demo Cluster#

-pcluster create-cluster --cluster-configuration new-hello-world.yaml --cluster-name hello-pcluster --region us-east-1
+pcluster create-cluster --cluster-configuration hpc7g.test.yaml --cluster-name test-pcluster --region us-east-1

 Check on the status of the cluster